sspacecadett/harley/README.md

 - Implement currency system, including player balance
 - Create more functions for alternative means of increasing funds
 - Sybau reply lists current hour (interaction user timezone if possible)

-**Known issues:**
-- Hit/Stand buttons can sometimes take took long to appear (Python moment but this code is messy so maybe im the problem)